Josip1243/JavaWebApp2/README.md

-# Simple CRUD application
+# Simple CRUD application (Faculty project)
-- backend is made with Java Spring Boot
+- Backend is made with Java Spring Boot
-- frontend is made in Angular
+- Frontend is made in Angular